 Aggregate Pool Finishes

-Exposed aggregate finishes contain tiny river pebbles or glass beads.
-The finish is power washed with a mixture of water and muriatic acid to remove the top layer of concrete and expose the colored pebbles or glass beads within.
-This finish adds traction to the pool surface.
+Exposed Aggregate Pool Finishes – usually will contain micro glass beads or tiny river pebbles.
+The overall pool finish is power washed with a blend or muriatic acid and water in order to remove the upper layer of concrete and expose either the glass beads or river pebbles underneath.
+This type of pool finish is known to add traction to the surface of the pool.

 Tile Pool Finishes